Wanderful Interactive Storybooks

 Through a number of corporate mergers, the publisher Houghton Mifflin Harcourt had acquired the rights to the Living Books titles and content.
-Wanderful secured the rights from HMH to republish the new and updated titles and concurrently negotiated rights with many of the authors of the individual stories that became Living Books.
+Wanderful bought the rights from HMH to republish the original games, as well as new and updated versions, and concurrently partnered with many of the authors of the individual stories that became Living Books.

+Wanderful was acquired by the Jordan Freeman Group in January 2023.
+On May 17, 2023, the acquisition was made official, along with Freeman's announcement of a partnership with Arthur creator, Marc Brown.

 Living Books titles

-Wanderful has rereleased the following Living Books titles for iOS (in order by release date):
+Wanderful has re-released the following Living Books titles for the Android (operating system), iOS and Windows (in order by release date):